tBaxter/another-rodeo/src/pages/about.md

 img_path: /img/web-things/
 thumb: building-it.jpeg
 ---

+### Feb 26, 2026
+We have a fairly significant new update, with the addition of a  "Shop Notes" section.
+The idea here is that a lot of the projects I've been working on don't really warrant a giant write-up.
+Maybe they're small projects, or experiments, or maybe I don't really know what I'm doing but I'm trying it anyway to see what I learn.
+Sometimes these things are interesting, though, so it seems nice to share.

 ### Sept 3, 2025
 I either forgot to update this change log for a long time, or forgot to update the site for a year and a half (other than content updates).
 Either way, I finally got sick of using someone else's template and am rolling out a fairly comprehensive styling refresh.
 I hope you like it.
 Let me know what seems broke.

 Almost an afterthought, but I also added some image optimization code.

 ### April 8
 I skipped some small updates over the past few weeks, but today sees the launch of some fairly major typography and hero image changes.

 ### Mar 15
 I've recently added a linkroll and [links page](/links), along with a page [about me](/about-carter).
 I'm thinking a bit about the [about | ideas |now model](https://aboutideasnow.com/about) but don't honestly know if I want to keep up with updating all those pages.
 Seems like a lot.